bL34cHig0/bL34cHig0/README.md

 ## I'm an IT graduate & aspiring Pentester!!

 - 🔭 I'm currently working on a notification service for [Fehris](https://fehris.com/)!
-- 💼 I'm volunteering as a technical writer for [CYSED](https://cysed.org/)
 - 👯 I’m looking to collaborate on open-source projects
 - ✔️ I'm ISC² [Certified in Cybersecurity](https://www.linkedin.com/feed/update/urn:li:activity:7105641414847270913/)
 - 🥅 Looking for Entry-level roles in Cybersecurity or IT